-Grants received from Israel Innovation Authority (hereafter - "IIA"), (formerly known as the Office of the Chief Scientist of the Ministry of Economy and Industry, or the OCS) are recognized when the grant becomes receivable, provided there is reasonable assurance that the Company will comply with the conditions attached to the grant and there is reasonable assurance the grant will be received.
-Since at the time the grants were received, successful development of the related projects was not assured, the grant was deducted from the research and development expenses as the applicable costs are incurred, and presented in R&D expenses, net.
+Grants received from Israel Innovation Authority (hereafter - "IIA"), are recognized when the grant becomes receivable, provided there is reasonable assurance that the Company will comply with the conditions attached to the grant and there is reasonable assurance the grant will be received.
+The grant was deducted from the research and development expenses as the applicable costs are incurred, and presented in R&D expenses, net.
 See Note 7(a).